 Scent work is one of the fastest-growing AKC competitions. a sport that mimics the work of professional detection dogs.
 Dogs are trained to identify and alert to specific odors.

-Those interested in learning more about the sport are encouraged to sign up to volunteer at the trial.
+The PSDPC hosted a scentwork trial in April 2021 and hopes to hold more in the future.
+Those interested in learning more about the sport are encouraged to sign up to volunteer.
+Contact us to find out more.

 Tracking allows your dog to demonstrate his natural ability to recognize and follow a scent.
 It’s the perfect way for you and your dog to enjoy many hours together, outside in the fresh air, honing his natural abilities.